aflin/rampart/docs/source/rampart-server.rst

               "Sec-Fetch-Dest": "document",
               "Accept-Encoding": "gzip, deflate, br",
               "Accept-Language": "en-US,en;q=0.9",
-              "Cookie": "mycookie=cookietext; cookiewquote=my\"cookie\""
+              "Cookie": "mycookie=cookietext"
            }
         }

-  The above example could be printed out to the client using the following function:
+  The above example could be printed out to the web client using the following function:

   .. code-block:: javascript